 FREE - USPS priority shipping

 What is BPC-157?

-The synthetic peptide has retained several of the healing properties of its parent molecule such as:
+The synthetic peptide appears to have retained several of the healing properties of its parent molecule, such as:

 – Blood vessel growth